stablekernel/aqueduct/source/docs/http/routing.md

 The values in `variables` are always `String`s, since a request path is a `String`. `RequestController`s may parse path variables into types like `int`.

-[HTTPController](http_controller.md) uses path variables to select a responder method to handle a request.
+[HTTPController](http_controller.md) uses path variables to select a operation method to handle a request.

 ## Failed Matches Return 404